boomlinde/gunboat/README.md

 * Middle click a slider to set it to its max value
 * While hovering a slider, press backtick, 0 or number keys 1-9 to set the slider to an absolute value
+* Press the r key to reset the internal state of the synth engine.
+This will not reset the parameters you've set.
 * Press the f key to toggle integer scaling.
 Turning it on looks nicer, but leaving it off uses the window more efficiently
 * Press alt+enter to toggle full screen mode